Preciousomonze/woocommerce-phone-validator/readme.txt

 * Fix: Made error message a little bit more descriptive
 * Fix: Removed appended element when not needed
 * Added: Enables validation on Billing Address Page
+= 1.1.1 =
+* Fix: Js remove element
+* Fix: Compatibility with checkout manager when the checkout fields are altered
+* Fix: Validation loop hole

 == Upgrade notice ==
 None